Piyush0511/Arduino-Projects/README.md

 # Arduino-Projects
-You will find variour arduino related projects here.
+You will find various arduino related projects here.